caslab-code/qc-higher-energy-state-attack/README.md

 The access to IBM Quantum is required.
 One can register at [IBM Quantum Platform](https://quantum-computing.ibm.com/).

-To setup the Qiskit account, visit the IBM Quantum Account web page and copy the account API token at: [IBM Quantum Account](https://quantum-computing.ibm.com/account).
+To set up the Qiskit account, visit the IBM Quantum Account web page and copy the account API token at: [IBM Quantum Account](https://quantum-computing.ibm.com/account).
 Replace `MY_API_TOKEN` below with it and execute the following code snippet:
 ```python
    from qiskit import IBMQ
    IBMQ.save_account('MY_API_TOKEN')